victorRFmiranda/sim_ros_interface/README.md

 If you are using a different folder, change `~/Downloads/` for `your_folder_path`.

-Try typing `copeliasim` on a new terminal and see if the simulator opens.
+Try typing `coppeliasim` on a new terminal and see if the simulator opens.
 In this case, go to the next step, other case check what is wrong before proceeding.

 ### Compiling this package